Candidate disclosure

-All candidates must submit a campaign disclosure statements to Elections Calgary.
+All candidates must submit a campaign disclosure statement to Elections Calgary.
 This includes any candidate who:

-• runs a campaign with zero expenses or contributions, or both, or
+- runs a campaign with zero expenses or contributions, or both.

 Important deadlines